× FreshBooks App Logo

 401(k) Contributions

-401(k) contributions are voluntary, pre-tax deductions.
+401(k) contributions are voluntary, usually pre-tax deductions.
 Pre-tax means that these contributions are deducted from gross income (after step 1), which means that overall taxable wages will be lower.

 Wage Garnishments